Welcome to our mental health hub.

 This short video provides some great ideas for managing worries about needles.
 The video is under 10 minutes long and includes tips about creating a positive injection experience at home from a clinical psychologist with over 25 years' experience of supporting people with chronic pain.

-If you would like a printable copy of the tips given at the end of the video, you can find them here.
+If you would like a printable copy of the tips given during the video, you can find them here.

 Needle phobia